brikteknologier/controller/README.md

 var app = require('express')();
 app.use(users);

-// It also works to attach it as a route, which will prefix all of the routes in
+// It also works to attach it with a route, which will prefix all of the routes
-// the controller with that path.
+// in the controller with that path.

 app.use('/users/', users);
 ```